josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 2. Once our model is operationalized, how do we retrain and redeploy it?
 Will this process break clients currently accessing the deployed model?

    Azure Databricks allows you to retrain your models using notebooks.
 Then, you can use the model deployment command to deploy an updated version of the model.
 As part of the data science workflow, you recreate the model in your experimentation environment.
 Then, you register the model with the Azure Databricks model registry.
 Updates are performed using a function call.
 This call replaces the active version of a model without changing the API URL or the key.
-The applications consuming the model continue to work without any code change, and start getting better predictions using the new model.
+The applications consuming the model continue to work without any code change and start getting better predictions using the new model.

 3. Can we query flat files in the file system using SQL?